-The City University of Seattle Board of Trustees oversees City University of Seattle and plays an integral role in shaping the quality and character of the affiliates of the National University System, as well as steering their future course.
+The City University of Seattle Board of Trustees oversees City University of Seattle and plays an integral role in shaping the quality and character of the institution as well as steering its future course.

 Trustees are recognized leaders in their communities and individually respected in the fields of business, education, the law, and the arts.
-The Board meets three times a year at National University System headquarters in La Jolla, California to assess University goals and the progress toward achieving them.
+The Board meets three times a year to assess University goals and the progress toward achieving them.

 Leaders and members of the Board of Trustees include:

 Mr. Richard Chisholm, Treasurer – Managing Director, Higher Education & Nonprofit Group, Wells Fargo Securities

 Mr. Tom Clevinger, Chairman – Executive, Retired

 Ms. Jeanne Connelly, Secretary – President, Connelly Consulting

 Dr. Michael R. Cunningham (Ex Officio) – Chancellor, The National University System

 Mr. Gerald Czarnecki – Chairman & CEO, Deltennium Group, Inc.

 Ms. Kim Folsom – Serial High Tech, Venture Backed Entrepreneur